aMOPel/nim-karax-website/content/projects/5_fomu_trng.md

 The focus of the thesis was to **choose** and **integrate** various technologies to achieve the goal, as well as **evaluate** the resulting random data.
-Another aspect of the thesis was to make the code Open Source and document the installation and usage properly.
+Another aspect of the thesis was to make the code open source and document the installation and usage properly.

 The code I had to write on a hardware level was